gotracksuit/ts-take-home-test/Instructions.md

 more endpoints for working with insights--one to create an insight, and another to delete an insight.

-So, we need you to complete those two endpoints.
+So, we need you to:

+1. complete those two unfinished endpoints, and

+2. read through and understand the implementation pretty well, since you'll be maintaining this code.

 Do it for Chuggs.